-Two roofing companies have been fined after a worker fell nine metres through a skylight onto concrete flooring below.
+Two roofing companies have been fined after worker falls through skylight nine metres through a skylight onto concrete flooring below.

 A Health and Safety Executive (HSE) investigation found that JDB, the principal contractors of the work, failed to have effective management systems in place to control the risk associated with working at height and on fragile roofing.